nilsvu/Evergreen/README.md

 You can build your own hierarchy, of course, but $MODULE_NAME provides a convenient way for you to utilize this powerful feature:

 - The *default logger* is the root of the logger hierarchy and can be retrieved using the `Logger.defaultLogger()` class method.
 Use it to set a default log level.
+The global variable `$MODULE_NAME.logLevel` also refers to the default logger.
 - Whenever you want to log an event, use the `Logger.loggerForKeyPath:` class method to retrieve an appropriate logger.
 Provide a key path that describes the part of your software the event is relevant for, such as "MyModule.MyType".
 This method will always return the same logger for a given key path and establish the logger hierarchy, if it does not yet exist.

 It is convenient to use a *Computed Property* to retrieve the appropriate logger for a type: